derriqo/Our-Neighbourhood/README.md

 ---

 **User Story**
-As a user i want to be able to posted photos and view other people's photos .
+As a user i want to be able to interact with other people through the web app and know what is happening around them..
+ .

 | Input | Output |
 | :---------------- | :---------------: |